sendgrid/docs/content/docs/for-developers/sending-email/quickstart-ruby.md

 Your API call must have the following components.

-- A Host (the host for Web API v3 requests is always `https://api.sendgrid.com/v3/`)
+- A host (the host for Web API v3 requests is always `https://api.sendgrid.com/v3/`)
-- An Authorization Header
-- An API Key passed in the Authorization Header
+- An API key passed in an Authorization Header
-- A Request (when submitting data to a resource via `POST` or `PUT`, you must submit your request body in JSON format)
+- A request (when submitting data to a resource via `POST` or `PUT`, you must submit your request body in JSON format)

 In your `send_mail.rb` file, require the SendGrid helper library, and include the SendGrid module.
 The library will handle setting the Host, `https://api.sendgrid.com/v3/`, for you.